-During the fiscal year ended May 31, 2022, the Board held a total of four meetings.
-Each of our director nominees attended all of the Board meetings and meetings of the Committees on which they served during the fiscal year ended May 31, 2022.
-It is the policy of the Board to encourage its members to attend Applied Blockchain's Annual Meeting of Stockholders.
+During the fiscal year ended May 31, 2023, the Board held a total of six meetings.
+Each of our director nominees attended at least 75% of the Board meetings and meetings of the Committees on which they served during the fiscal year ended May 31, 2023.
+It is the policy of the Board to encourage its members to attend Applied Digital's Annual Meeting of Stockholders.